 02.03 Determine whether individuals performing quality-related activities are trained and certified where required.

-02.04 Determine whether the offsite fabricator’s personnel are familiar with the specified design, designated fabrication techniques, testing requirements, and quality controls (QCs) associated with the construction of the D.
+02.04 Determine whether the offsite fabricator’s personnel are familiar with the specified design, designated fabrication techniques, testing requirements, and quality controls (QCs) associated with the construction of the DSS.

 02.05 Determine whether: